what is bitrot?

 while bit rot is not desirable, a poetic similarity to the idea can be drawn to two vital processes in nature. the first is decomposition, which is one step of the nutrient cycle. old organic matter must be recycled in a process of decay, in order for the life-giving nutrients within it to become available to new organisms. the second process is mutation, which can happen when DNA becomes corrupted, just like files suffering from bit rot. usually mutation is either benign or harmful, and can cause things like cancer. however, sometimes it is beneficial, and random positive mutations are a key driver of evolution.

-many of the issues bitrot hopes (in some small way) to address were not as prevalent in the past. it is the hope of bitrot that the ideas and values of the early internet can be recycled and mutated to help return digital culture to the utopian potential it once had. bitrot does not advocate a return to the past, however the decentralised and diy nature of yesterday's web is needed now more than ever.
+many of the issues bitrot hopes in some small way to address were not as prevalent in the past. we believe that the ideas and values of the early internet can be recycled and mutated to help revitalise the web from the unpleasant corporate sludgepool it is becoming. bitrot does not advocate a return to the past, but a future that learns from it.

 what is the ethos behind bitrot?

-bitrot values diy and punk culture for both aesthetic and philosophical reasons. diy ethic makes arts scenes more equitable and aesthetics more varied. this can be seen in the glasgow scene bitrot operates in; independent club nights run at cheaper venues as passion projects result in much more enjoyable and innovative nights than the big commercial offerings. the most exciting music from the city is being made by bedroom producers sharing their tracks for free or pay-what-you-want on soulseek and bandcamp. community radio operates on a volunteer basis, with scores of DJs pouring countless hours into stations with often single-digit listener numbers simply for the joy of it.
+bitrot values diy and punk culture for both aesthetic and philosophical reasons. diy ethic makes arts scenes more equitable and aesthetics more varied. independent club nights run as passion projects result in much more innovative nights than the big commercial offerings. some of the most exciting music is being made by bedroom producers sharing their tracks for free or pay-what-you-want on soulseek and bandcamp. community radio stations run by volunteers for tiny listener numbers create beautiful close knit communities around them, launching the careers of countless djs as a mere side effect of simply doing something for the joy of it.

 bitrot also emphasises the value of citizen science, especially as it relates to the communities bitrot operates in. many people on the scene engage in activities that are frowned upon by large sections of society: medical gender transition and psychoactive drug use. pushed to the margins by the powers that be, online resources cataloguing observations and data from individuals tends to be the only resource available to people wishing to live their lives safely and well-informed. when these resources operate on platforms like discord or reddit they are liable to be wiped from existence at any time. luckily there are many standalone web sites serving this need that are much more resilient.